 Texas’ infamous dry counties are another legal minefield that its drinking citizens have to navigate.
 If you’ve ever been at a ranch in Texas and driven 2 hours on a beer-run, then you know how annoying these can be.
 They’re usually a byproduct of outdated laws and a lack of reason to update them.

 In actuality though, there are very few true dry counties.
 Legally, a dry county means all forms of alcohol consumption and purchase are illegal everywhere in the county, whereas in wet counties all forms of alcohol consumption are legal everywhere in the county.
 As a result, most counties in Texas are mixed counties, allowing alcohol laws to differ from area to area.

-Take Irion County, where only beer is legal, or Rusk County, where beer, wine and mixed beverages are permitted—but only in restaurants.The state is full of these non-sequiturs and upon inspection begins to look like a giant Rubik’s Cube of different combinations of alcohol laws: fun for a time but ultimately frustrating and impossible to figure out if you’ve been drinking.
+Take Irion County, where only beer is legal, or Rusk County, where beer, wine and mixed beverages are permitted—but only in restaurants.The state is full of these non-sequiturs, and upon inspection begins to resemble a giant Rubik’s Cube of different combinations of alcohol laws: fun for a time but ultimately frustrating and impossible to figure out if you’ve been drinking.

 The flip side of Texas’ antiquated drinking laws, like the uncle who only parties when his wife’s not around, are quite fun.